atharvdange618/Reiatsu/README.md

 # Reiatsu

 A minimal, type-safe HTTP server framework for Node.js, built from first principles using only Node.js core modules.
-Reiatsu is designed for simplicity, performance, and modern web development—no dependencies, fully typed, and production-ready.
+Reiatsu is designed for simplicity, performance, and modern web development no dependencies, fully typed, and production-ready.

 ---